rom-rb/rom-rb.org/source/learn/introduction/overview.html.md

 access layer.
 This is more than just hiding access behind methods.
 Your application is not coupled to the details of data retrieval or manipulation.

-The figure below represents the data flow through an application using ROM:

-TODO: create a new diagram :)

 ### Reading

 1. Your application requests data from a <mark>Repository</mark>